sweihub/wsd/json/README.md

 # Native JSON for Rust

-This crate provides native JSON syntax for Rust, you can declare the JSON object natively like JavaScript dose.
+This crate provides native JSON syntax for Rust, it brings with a powerful way of parsing JSON syntax into native Rust structs.
+You can declare the JSON object natively as you do with JavaScript, JSON in Rust was made easy!

-Note: This crate is just a crude proc-maco (compiler plugin) for Rust, for more features, please refer to [wsd::json](https://crates.io/crates/wsd)
+> Note: This crate is just a crude proc-macro (compiler plugin) for Rust, for more features, please refer to [wsd::json](https://crates.io/crates/wsd)

 ## Usage
 Add dependencies to your Cargo.toml, `serde_json` is only needed if you want to stringify the JSON object.